 When Is a Tooth Extraction Necessary?

-A may be necessary on occasion.
+A tooth extraction may be necessary on occasion.
 Severely damaged teeth cannot be repaired with dental restoration procedures such as a crown.
 The bones of these teeth lose their strength and thus are unable to support the teeth.
 If gum disease is causing this, a dentist must extract the infected teeth immediately if these cannot be restored.
 In a similar fashion, wisdom teeth are often extracted if they grow in an awkward position behind the molars.
 Here are some scenarios where your dentist will advise you to undergo a tooth extraction.

 There is an infection in the mouth